The budding poet soon suspects

 abundance: twerking

-distant: scorned sister of your father
+distant: a scorned sister of your father

 tantric: skin bronzer